-Meanwhile, Agrawal et al. (2005) argued that the likelihood of earnings restatement is lower in firms whose boards of directors consist of independent directors with accounting or finance receive continuous reports concerning company's situation.
+&lt;sup>6 Board competency has been defined as the ability of the board to utilize its collective knowledge, skills, and attributes in order to mitigate the impact of receive continuous reports concerning the company's situation.
 However, several theoretical views found that board meetings are not necessarily positively contribute towards a firm's performance.
 In fact, Jensen (1993) argued that, in wellfunctioning firms, the boards are relatively inactive and demonstrate less conflict.
 Meanwhile, Vafeas (1999b) documented a negative association between the number of board meetings and performances.
 It was translated by the notion that frequent board meetings are value less by the market.
 The underlying rationale behind this finding is that too frequent meetings are a signal of less efficient board as well as some communication issues among board members.